matrix-org/matrix-appservice-discord/README.md

 * Run ``npm run-script getbotlink`` to get a authorisation link.
 * Give this link to owners of the guilds you plan to bridge.
 * Finally, you can join a room with ``#_discord_guildid_channelid``
   * These can be taken from the url ("/$GUILDID/$CHANNELID") when you are in a channel.
   * Riot (and other clients with third party protocol support) users can directly join channels from the room directory.
+* You can use Webhooks to make messages relayed by the bridge not nested by the bot user.
+This will also display the avatar of the user speaking on matrix with their messages.
+  * Enable ``Manage Webhooks`` on the role added by the bot.
+  * Add the ``_matrix`` Webhook for each channel you'd like to enable this feature on.

+### Running the Bridge

+* For the bot to appear online on Discord you need to run the bridge itself.
+* ``node ./build/src/discordas.js -p 9005 -c config.yaml``

+## Setting privileges on bridge managed rooms

+* The ``adminme`` script is provided to set Admin/Moderator or any other custom power level to a specific user.
+* e.g. To set Alice to Admin on her ``example.com`` HS on default config. (``config.yaml``)
+  * ``npm run adminme -- -r '!AbcdefghijklmnopqR:example.com' -u '@Alice:example.com' -p '100'``
+  * Run ``npm run adminme -- -h`` for usage.

 ## Features and Roadmap
 In a vague order of what is coming up next